Anne Arundel County Community College retires jersey of lacrosse player killed in boating crash

 The 21-year-old lacrosse player wore the number 12 while playing for the community college for three years—up until the day he was killed.

+Barton was killed in a boating crash in June 2022.
+Police say that he and five other people were in a boat traveling along the West River when the boat struck a channel piling.

+The impact of the collision caused all six people to be ejected from the boat and into the water, according to authorities.

-Barton was the only one who did not resurface.
-His body was found during a search and rescue effort.
+Barton did not resurface from the water.
+His body was recovered after a search was conducted.

 During a lacrosse game on Saturday, Barton's family was given his retired jersey, which had been signed by all of his teammates.